Mindera/muton/README.md

   }
 ```

   The ancestor genes (a previous Muton output) could be passed to Muton and the predecessor will inherit the ancestor bucket.
-However, if the ancestor gene contains a bucket that is not defined in the predecessor instructions, then a bucket mutation will occur and a random bucket from the instructions will be picked up.
+However, if the ancestor gene contains a bucket that is not defined in the predecessor instructions, then a bucket mutation will occur and a random bucket from the new instructions will be picked up.

 ```javascript
   var ancestorGenes = {